About | More | Search

 Ionization Energies of Hydrogen

-The following table lists the ionization energies IE (ionization potentials); the IE is the energy required in electron volts (eV) per atom to separate a given electron from an Hydrogen atom.
+The following table lists the ionization energies IE (ionization potentials); the IE is the energy required in electron volt (eV) per atom to separate a given electron from an Hydrogen atom.

 IE1